dankenigsberg/pupko-papers/_posts/1939-12-04-chana-writes-in-english.md

 Our dear Rywa!

 We are all healthy and we work
-in the ship.
+in the shop.
 We send to you no
 one letter, but from you we beco=
-me any answe.
+me any answer.
 We are very
 ... and we wait from your
 answer with anpatience.